sohadanur/grammar_check/README.md

 To get gemini_api_key: https://www.youtube.com/watch?v=ywPDnh4T2TA&t=1s

-JSOn format to be written in the post request:
+JSOn format to be written in the post request for grammar_correction.py:
 {
     "sentences":[
          {"line": "This is apples"},
          {"line": "birds flies over sky!"}
     ]
+}

+JSOn format to be written in the post request for gram_check.py:

+{
+  "text": "The bird are flies.
+Skies is blue.
+She do likes you."
 }

 #Things that needs to be installed: